Privacy Policy

 About this policy

 Your privacy is important to us and we want you to feel comfortable with how we use and share your personal information.
-This policy sets out how Santander Consumer Finance, a trading style of Santander Consumer (UK) plc, handles your personal information that we obtain when you use our site, including when and why it is collected, used and disclosed and how it is kept secure.
+This policy sets out how Santander Consumer Finance, a trading style of Santander Consumer (UK) plc (Company number 02248870), handles your personal information in relation to the use of our website santanderconsumer.co.uk, including when and why it is collected, used and disclosed and how it is kept secure.
 Throughout the site, the terms “we,” “us” and “our” refer to Santander Consumer Finance.

 The data controller in respect of your personal information is Santander Consumer (UK) plc.
 You will find the contact details of our Data Protection Officer at the end of this policy, which you can use if you have any questions about this policy, including how to update or access your personal information or to make a complaint.